Congratulations on receiving your offer to study at Darwin College!

 Anything relating specifically to your admission to the University must be made directly to the Graduate Admissions Office: http://www.graduate.study.cam.ac.uk/contact-form

 If you wish to apply for College housing you must complete and return this form.
-All applications will be acknowledged by our Accommodation Manager, Mrs Sue Beckwith and if you have any special requirements please specify them clearly on the form.
+All applications will be acknowledged by our Accommodation Manager, Mrs Sue Beckwith.
+If you have any special requirements please specify them clearly on the form.
 After submission of the form, you can send any additional requests/queries to : email@example.com

 Allocation of accommodation